jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 The structure of the report is as follows:

-1. A brief introduction to Category Theory - Many ideas in Haskell have origins in Category Theory and arguably the reason why functional programming is so successful.
+1. A brief introduction to Category Theory - Many ideas in Haskell have origins in Category Theory, which is arguably the reason why functional programming is so successful.
 This section introduces the necessary knowledge for understanding the simple yet elegant derivation of the catamorphism.